EdwardOmondi/tag_system_pi/Readme.md

 - To stop the service: `sudo systemctl stop tagscan.service`
 - To check the status of the service: `sudo systemctl status tagscan.service`
-- To view the output: `journalctl -u tagscan.service -f`
+- To view the output: `journalctl -u tagscan.service -f`.
+To quit, press `q`.

 ## Replacing the videos